 Jim provides coverage opinions and litigates declaratory judgment actions on complex issues of policy interpretation.
 This includes the coverage areas of environmental, construction defect, general liability, professional liability, personal/advertising injury and bad faith, as well as excess and umbrella, additional insured, first-party property, business risk and cargo liability.
 In fact, he has been advising an international restaurant corporation regarding contract and insurance matters for more than 15 years.

-For medical malpractice cases with likely appeals, Jim’s considerable appellate experience provides a significant advantage in trial preparation and trial to make sure all issues and objections are preserved for appeal.
+For substantial cases with likely appeals, Jim’s considerable appellate experience provides a significant advantage in trial preparation and trial to make sure all issues and objections are preserved for appeal.
 He has prepared numerous post-judgment motions and appellate briefs in high-risk cases, winning the vast majority of such motions and appeals.

 - H. v.
 Pla-Fit Franchise, LLC, 2017 IL App (3d) 160378